This is a review of the Vanguard exchange-traded fund (ETF) also known as VYMI.

 - Total Bond Market ETF (BND)

-The 3-fund approach is a solid strategy for beginners.
-Furthermore, it is a good way to go for anyone with a long-term investment time horizon.
+The 3-fund approach is also a solid strategy for beginners.
+Furthermore, it is a good way for anyone with a long-term investment time horizon.
 Finally, a Vanguard 3 fund portfolio is simple to set up and a stress-free way to invest.

 I also have a personal reason for taking a closer look at Vanguard’s international dividend ETF.
 I will get to that in a moment.